IlClamaz/lcp-editor/README.md

 ## LivingCamera

-This is a class implementing methods to walk on the floor
+This is a class implementing methods to walk on the floor.
+The class relies on loading a specific scene `living_camera.tscn`, containing the nodes needed to implement a walking control (via keys), looking around control (via mouse), and also supports interaction through VR headsets.

+It simulates gravity.
+So, it supposes the presence in the scene of a collider acting as floor (or you will fall down, forever).

-## Caption Management
+## Caption Visualization

+Here is described the system to manage the visualization of text visualization (short text, long text, catalog text).

+### Caption Objects

+The text is visualized as 3D text in front of a background.
-In addition, there is a hierarchy of classes to dynamically show informative text.
+Here is the hierarchy of classes to dynamically show informative text.

-- LivingCaption             # A Compound 3D object to show text over a background
+- LivingCaption             - A compound 3D object to dynamically show text over a background object.
+The background object has to be specified as parameter in the constructor.
-  - LivingCaptionHUD        # Uses a wide and short object as background.
+  - LivingCaptionHUD        - Uses a wide and short object as background.
 Use to show text floating in front of the camera.
-  - LivingCaptionLong       # Uses a big rectangular object as background to show long text.
-It supports also a dynamic overlay for additional optional text.
+  - LivingCaptionLong       - Uses a big rectangular object as background to show long text.
+It supports also a dynamic overlay for additional optional text (catalog).

-### LivingCaption (extends Node3D)

-A more stylistic elaborated version of LivingText, where the a predefined GLB geometry is used as background.

-It is based on loading the preset scene `living_caption_content.gd`, which contains already a root MeshInstance3D to visualize the text and a child object acting as background (This is the reverse with respect to the LivingText).

-The behavior and the functions are very similar to LivingText.
+Requirements:

+* The background objects are supposed to lay on the vertical X/Y plane.
+* The text is visualized on the +Z side of the plane.
+So, the background front face must lay exactly over the X/Y plane.
+* The text is normally shown over the whole surface of the background, computed from teh AABB of the background node.
+* The `background_[x|y]_proportion` fields allow to shrink the area occupied by the text and leave amrgine for a border in the background.

+### Caption Management

+Requirements.
+The subscene appended to a LivingElement must contain the two following nodes:

+* A "Face" `CollisionObject3D` node with `collision_layer` set to `LivingConstants.LIVING_3DMODEL_FRONT_FACE_COLLISION_LAYER`.
+  * This will be used to intercept the camer view.
+  * For Living3DModel objects, this is automatically set up by searching for a node called "Face".
+  * For LivingImage and LivingVideo, this face is automatically generated according to the size of the background.
+* A floor "Trigger" `CollisionObject3D` node with `collision_layer` set to `LivingConstants.LIVING_3DMODEL_TRIGGER_COLLISION_LAYER`.
+  * This will be used to intercept when the camera "walks over" an are in front of the object.
+  * This happens because the camera has a "feet" collision node set on the same layer.
+  * For Living3DModel objects, this is automatically set up by searching for a node called "Trigger".
+  * For LivingImage and LivingVideo, this trigger surface is automatically generated according to the size of the background.

+Assuming the above-described node are present in scene LivingElements, the visulization of the captions is managed by two components added to the camera.

+* `hud_manager.gd` - Manages the visualization fo the small HUD floating in front of the face of the camera
+  * At each `_process()`, the HUD invokes the camera method to cast a ray in front and tries to intercept the closest `LivingElement` by colliding with its "Face".
+  * If the closest element, is null, the HUD is hidden, Otherwise the short text of the LivingElement is taken and the `LivingCaptionHud` is shown by appending it to the camera.
+  * If the closest LivingElement changes, or goes to null.
+The HUD object is instructed to _fade-out_ and is removed as child of the camera.
+* `caption_managed.gd` - Manages the long text and the catalog information.
+  * When the camera triggers the collision with a "Trigger" node, the long text and the catalog text are taken from the correspoinding LivingElement and used to instantiate `LivingCaptionLong`.
+  * The caption object is place at the root level of the scene, in a position with a parameterizable offset with respect to the camera local space.
+The idea is to visualize the object on the right side of the camera field-of-view.
+  * At this point, the object itself continuously monitor (in its `_process()`) the distance with the camera.
+If the camera move further than a given threshold, the caption object is instructed to _fade-out_.

+The "fade-out" of LivingCaptions is managed by invoking the `fade_out()` method.
+When invoked, the LivingCaption enters a `FADING_OUT` state in which it animates (in the `_process()` method) a visibly property that is reducing the visibility of the object.
+The idea is that several `_fade_out_mode_` can be implemented, like shrinking (size animation), disappearing (transparency animation), fly-away (global_position animation).
+At the moment, only shrinking is implemented.
+When the fade-pout animation has terminated, the node self-detaches from the scene.